-After you install an x64-based version of Microsoft Windows on a computer that also has a 32-bit version of Windows
+Programs become unstable or do not start after you install an x64-based version of Windows on the same partition as a 32-bit version of Windows

-Some of your programs become unstable.
+- Some of your programs become unstable.

-You cannot start the 32-bit version of Windows.
+- You cannot start the 32-bit version of Windows.

-The files in the Program Files folder are replaced with 64-bit versions of these files.
+- The files in the Program Files folder are replaced with 64-bit versions of these files.
 Therefore, the Program Files folder contains a mixture of 32-bit and 64-bit files.

 When you try to install an x64-based version of Windows on a partition that already contains a 32-bit version of Windows, the following warning appears in the text-mode Setup program:

-Caution Installing multiple operating systems on a single partition is not recommended. using Internet Explorer.
+Caution Installing multiple operating systems on a single partition is not recommended.

 - To continue using this partition, press C.

-To select a different partition, press ESC.
+- To select a different partition, press ESC.

-Always install the 32-bit version of Windows first to make sure that the correct startup files are written to the root of the drive.If you overwrite the x64-based version of NT Loader (NTLDR) with the version of NTLDR that is included with 32-bit versions of Windows, this prevents the x64-based version of Windows from starting.
+- Always install the 32-bit version of Windows first to make sure that the correct startup files are written to the root of the drive.If you overwrite the x64-based version of NT Loader (NTLDR) with the version of NTLDR that is included with 32-bit versions of Windows, this prevents the x64-based version of Windows from starting.
 The version of NTLDR that is included with x64-based versions of Windows is backward-compatible with the version of NTLDR that is included with 32-bit versions of Windows.
 The versions of NTLDR that are included with the 32-bit versions of Microsoft Windows XP and Microsoft Windows Server 2003 cannot start the current releases of x64-based versions of Windows.

 - Do not install an x64-based version of Windows on the same partition as a 32-bit Windows installation.
 The x64-based versions of Windows use the same Program Files folder and the same Documents andSettings folder as 32-bit versions of Windows.
 Therefore, the contents of thesedirectories may be replaced with 64-bit versions of the .dll and .exe files that are required by the 32-bit versions of Windows.
 If the 32-bit files are replaced, 32-bit programs and services may not start or may become unstable.If you unintentionally install the x64-based version of Windows on the samepartition as an existing 32-bit version of Windows, back up as much data as possible.
 Then, format and reinstall both operating systems.